theHEXstyle/font2bytes/README.md

 Use
 -------------------
-1. drop any font you want to use (.tff) within the ./fonts folder
+1. drop any font you want to use (.tff) within the ./fonts folder within the font2bytes.py

-withn the font2bytes.py

 2. specify a new name for the font to create